De Jong aiming to retire at Barcelona

 The highly rated 21-year-old midfielder has enjoyed a rise to prominence over the last couple of years, becoming a key part of the Ajax and Netherlands teams.

-Barca, Paris Saint-Germain and Manchester City had long been linked as admirers of the talented playmaker, before the Catalan giant secured his signature last month for an initial €75million which could rise to €86m.
+Barca, Paris Saint-Germain and Manchester City had long been linked as admirers of the talented playmaker, before the Catalans secured his signature last month for an initial €75million which could rise to €86m.

 Should things go well, De Jong is hopeful he can see out the rest of his career at Camp Nou.